What is a home inspection?

 Put simply, a home inspection is a visual examination of the readily accessible systems and components of the house.
 The systems inspected include the Roofing, Exterior, Structure, Electrical, Heating, Cooling, Insulation, Plumbing, and the Interior:

-As registered home inspectors,we are knowledgeable about all aspects of residential building systems and their operation.
-We are able to recognize and report on deficiencies and components at or near the end of their service life.
+As an experienced and Registered Home Inspector, I am knowledgeable about all aspects of residential building systems and their operation.
+I am able to recognize and report on deficiencies and components at or near the end of their service life.

 - Describe the system types and the materials involved